infovista-opensource/vistamart-datasource/README.md

 #### Usage

+A template variable can be used in the query panel by simply putting the name of the variable prepended by the $ sign (``$router`` for example)

-Variables appears automatically in the dashboard header with the data coming from the topology.
+Template variables appears automatically in the dashboard header with the data coming from the topology.

 ![Variables](https://github.com/infovista/vistamart-datasource/raw/master/src/images/variables_usage.png)

+Note for "Multi-value" usage: If a template variable is defined as *Multi-value*, the variable must be formatted in JSON.
+For example, ``${router:json}``

+## Dashboard examples

+Several dashboard example are available under the *examples*

 ## Contributing